mpiotrowskildz/portfolio/MrBuggy3/01_Specification_analysis/README.md

 ## Specification analysis
-Before anything else, I have analysed the requirements provided in the [official pdf file](http://mrbuggy.pl/mrbuggy3/dfiles/Specyfikacja_Mr_Buggy_3.pdf).
+Before anything else, I analysed the requirements provided in the [official pdf file](http://mrbuggy.pl/mrbuggy3/dfiles/Specyfikacja_Mr_Buggy_3.pdf).
 The following are the problems, inaccuracies or errors that I have found.

 Id| Page no | The mistake/uncertainty | My comment